dnagir/its/README.md

-`Its` makes testing methods with multiple arguments much easier
+"Its" makes testing methods with multiple arguments much easier
 ==================================================

 Have you ever written something like this in your specs?